Kohler's disease is a rare phenomenon occurring in the navicular bone of the foot. It was first described in 1908 by radiologist Alban Kohler.

 Typically, this problem develops in children.
 Various sources give an age range of five to ten years of age.
 It occurs more commonly in boys then girls in a ratio of six to one.
 When it does occur in girls it is typically at a younger age then boys and is thought that is due to the fact that bones ossify at a younger age in girls compared to boys.
 In the vast majority of cases the disease occurs in only one foot.

-Looking at the yellow arrow on the x-ray one can see how different the navicular bone appears compared to the same bone on the other foot.
+Looking at the yellow arrow on the x-ray one can see how different the navicular bone appears compared to the same bone on the left foot.
 The growth of the affected bone has been delayed.
-The affected bone itself is irregular in appearance.
+The affected bone itself is irregular and flattened in appearance.
 Parts of the bone may be sclerotic (more dense in appearance) and there may also be small fractures in the bone.

 Serial x-rays, taken over a period of several months can be very helpful in observing the progress of the healing process.

 In more severe cases anti-inflammatory medication may be given on an as needed basis.
 More severe cases may also require a cast rather than an orthotic.
 The cast needs to be applied in such manner to force the foot into mild supination in order to take the strain off of the navicular.
+Additionally, an ankle equinus (inability of the foot to bend upwards) also has to be addressed.
 This can be a weightbearing cast.
 Treatment is usually for six to eight weeks.

 Want more information?
 CLICK HERE